Tips on Raising Your FICO Score for Home Buying

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to be positive that giving you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-You can qualify for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of someone having a better FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual with a stronger FICO score.

-We're used to working with all levels of FICO scores.
-Call us at 832-723-3301 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into buying a home.
+Call us at 8327233301 and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
+There are plans to increase your score.
 Improving your FICO score takes time.
-It can be hard to make a significant change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be difficult to make a large-scale change in your credit score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
 You'll improve your credit score by using these helpful hints:

-- Apply for service station cards or retail credit.
-For those who have non-existent credit or below average credit, store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
-You should always beware of carrying a high balance for too long because these types of cards normally have a steeper interest rate.
+- Apply for gas cards or department store credit.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
+You must always beware of keeping a large balance for more than a couple of months because these types of cards usually have a higher interest rate.

 - Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
 But, be sure to pay them off in no more than two or three payments.

-- Pay on time.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're able to make payments to a bank.
+- Keep up with payments.
+Delinquent payments instantly drop your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
+- Correct your credit report.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of HREG - Hollingsworth Real Estate Group @ Hollingsworth Center - Lee Hollingsworth, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of HREG - Hollingsworth Real Estate Group @ Hollingsworth Center - Lee Hollingsworth, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.